 And there are side rooms with statues and altars to other Chinese deities as well.
 It would be interesting to learn how it all fits together in the worshiper’s mind.

 Taipei 101 is so named because it is 101 stories tall.
 We were scheduled to stopped there for lunch, but our guide took a short detour first.
 She knew we would want to photograph the landmark and knew just the place to do it.

-In many countries it is customary to hire a photography/clothing/makeup team to immortalize the event.
+In many countries, it is customary to hire a photography/clothing/makeup team to immortalize the event.
 Taiwanese can spend thousands of dollars on this part of the wedding, because outfits and locations can be quite elaborate.

-Finally it was lunchtime.
-I was surprised to learn that Taipei 101 has five floors belowground as well.
-I guess it could have been named Taipei 106, but either way, it is still one of the world’s tallest skyscrapers.
+I was surprised to learn that Taipei 101 actually has more than 101 stories.
+There are five floors below ground level as well.
+I’d suppose it could easily have been named Taipei 106, but regardless, it is still one of the world’s tallest skyscrapers.

 5. Lin An Tai Historical House